 The sole instance wherein the smith machine squat may be more effective is in the case of the exerciser wishing to shift a larger portion of the resistance to the posterior chain - a circumstance that, while fulfilled by the smith machine squat, is also better done with another free weight exercise instead.

-For powerlifters, athletes and similar individuals that perform exercises for the purposes of improving their physical capacity in sport or labor, the barbell squat is greatly superior to the smith machine squat.
+For powerlifters, athletes and similar individuals that perform exercises for the purposes of improving their physical capacity in sport or labor, the barbell squat is vastly superior to the smith machine squat.

 This is due to many of the aforementioned differences in this article, such as a larger range of motion and recruitment of stabilizer muscle groups training the athlete in a functional manner that is otherwise not applicable with the smith machine squat and other lower body machine based movements.